neat/adaptive/core

 DEFAULT_ANCESTOR_UNIQ_HIGH_THRESHOLD

-Default upper bound for acceptable ancestor uniqueness.
+Default upper bound for acceptable ancestor uniqueness, above which pressure is relaxed.

 DEFAULT_ANCESTOR_UNIQ_LOW_THRESHOLD

-Default lower bound for acceptable ancestor uniqueness.
+Default lower bound for acceptable ancestor uniqueness, below which pressure is increased.

 DEFAULT_CB_INCREASE_FACTOR